muvaf/cloud-native-heroku/04-crossplane.md

 Let's import this new template to Backstage and see how it works!
 Keep in mind that `CompositeResourceDefinition` and `Composition` we created need to be in the cluster already - they are defined once and used by all instances of our API.

+Let's create a new instance and watch it become ready on ArgoCD!